AlHong/course_enrollment_system/README.md

-a course enrollment system for a computer science program
+a course enrollment system of a computer science program

 <strong>What I learned:</strong></br>
 - documentation of user goals and requirements